michelelacorte-quinck/kritikos/README.md

 ## License

-This project is released under the Apache 2.0 license.
+This project is released under the MIT license.
 See `LICENSE` for details.

 ---